romeof8735/sep10-freedom-project/blog/entry05.md

 ```
 This code uses @include to include the css from the border into where ever u place it.
 The @mixin is used as a class that can be reused.

+### Skills

+### How to tinker
+I crated a new repo and transferred it to my ide and in there I was messing around with those code snippets above and trying to change eatch line to see what difference it would make.

+### Time Management
+I planned out what days I would do certains things such as when I would do the tinkering, what I would tinker on, and when to have a break if there is time.

 [Previous](entry04.md) | [Next](entry06.md)